Kemer: Economy

 The economy of Kemer district is mostly based on tourism.
 In the district, which has been declared a first-degree tourism area, there are generally touristic businesses on the coast.
 Especially orange, lemon and tangerine are grown in the region where agriculture and fruit growing.
 Recently, pomegranate cultivation has also become widespread.

+Healthcare

+Health services in Kemer, Antalya have been developed to meet the needs of both locals and tourists.
+In Kemer, there are public hospitals as well as private hospitals and clinics.
+These healthcare facilities offer a variety of services, such as emergency services, outpatient clinics, diagnostic and treatment units.

 Tourism in Kemer

 One of the major attractions of Kemer is its natural environment, including the sea, mountains and pine forests.
 The shore from Beldibi to Tekirova consists of a number of beaches in bays of various sizes, mostly stoney rather than sand.

 Supported by transport and communication links, and related municipal services, Kemer has a large proportion of the hotel bed capacity of the Antalya region, and attracts visitors from countries such as Germany, the Netherlands, and in recent years families from Russia.
 Many of the visitors come as part of low-cost all-inclusive package deals but tourism is still the mainstay of the local economy.
 There are so many visitors that most shops in Kemer are set up to sell things like leather jackets to overseas visitors, and trade in the euro as well as the Turkish lira.

 Kemer's 320 berth marina offers several restaurants for the tourists as well as being a wintering-over marina for liveaboard sailors from the US, England and other parts of Europe.

 Göynük (Goynuk) Canyon, Ulupınar, Olympos, Chimaera, Phaselis, Three Islands and Eco Park are the touristic sites of the Kemer area.

 The town of Kemer has a number of clubs, bars and restaurants, blue flag beaches and a 320 capacity yacht marina.
 Coastal villages include Beldibi, Kiriş, Çayova, Aslanbucak, Kuzdere, Beycik, Çamyuva, Göynük, and Çıralı.

 Annual events in the area include art exhibitions in Phaselis, boat races, WRC (World Rally Championship), Turkey Offshore Championship, Turkey Motocross Championship, Phaselis Art Festival, and Kemer Carnival.
 International pop stars and DJs, such as Tarkan and DJ Tiesto, give summer concerts on this coast.

 The Presidential Cycling Tour of Turkey (Cumhurbaşkanlığı Bisiklet Turu) is a professional road bicycle racing stage race held each spring.

 In recent years there is a rising number of outdoor enthusiasts visiting Kemer for trekking the Lycian Way and for mountain biking.